Equalities at West Hove Infants School

 ‘Aim high and Smile!’

 Ours is a much larger than average infant school.
-We are now eight form of entry, based over two sites a mile apart.
+We have seven forms of entry and based over two sites a mile apart.
 In many ways we believe ourselves to be unique.

 Our catchment is generally from the area local to each site and we are treated as two separate schools for purposes of admission.
 We have become an increasingly culturally and socially diverse as our school has expanded.

 Our largest group of pupils is still of White British heritage, with the rest representing a wide range of other ethnic groups.
 An increasingly growing number of our pupils speak English as an additional language.
 We are very proud of our ethnic diversity and do everything that we can to reflect and celebrate this diversity.

 Our school benefits from a very rich cultural and linguistic diversity.
 The table below provides collated information (January 2019) held about us nationally, from within Brighton and Hove local authority and from our own in-school data.

 |Pupils / Students on roll as of Jan.
 ‘19||Total:

 |Total ethnic minority pupils||28.8 %|

 |Any other group||0.8%||Iranian||0.3%|